steverichey/im361/syllabus.md

 Please note it is your responsibility as a student to understand what collaboration is, what the limits are, and to contact me if you are ever in doubt.
 Independent work is critical to the learning process.
 Please review your Student Handbook for more information.

-All work for this class will be submitted via Sakai.
-As part of this process, the resource Turnitin will be used to evaluate the originality of the work.

-## Course and Project Management

-Sakai will be used for grades in accordance with University policy.

 ## Late Work

 Late work will not be accepted.
 Submission times will be checked to make sure that assignments were received prior to the due date.
 Work turned in after the posted day will result in a zero.
 The instructor reserves the right to make exceptions under documented extenuating circumstances.